 Outbound links – These links direct the reader to a page outside of your blog.
 This could be another blogger’s page, which I did at the start of this post by leaving a link to EllDuclos‘ blog.

 There you have it.
 It’s not really that difficult to understand when it’s broken down for you.
 Hopefully I have helped you to gain some knowledge of SEO.
 I’m only just starting to see an improvement myself so be patient with your progress.
 Follow these simple steps and your page views should increase, especially your Google search views.
+You can also check Linkio guide for more information.

 If there’s anything that I have missed, or if any of my information is a load of rubbish, please do get in contact.